-Further information and career guidance is available from the Training Programme Director - Mr James Rainsbury at Derriford Hospital, Plymouth (01752 439391) and prospective trainees are welcome to visit the units by appointment.
+Further information and career guidance is available from the Training Programme Director - Mr David Alderson, Torbay Hospital, 01803 656871 and prospective trainees are welcome to visit the units by appointment.
 Core Surgical Training (with ENT content)

 A number of Core Surgical Training posts will include ENT attachments and can be used as a stepping stone towards a career in ENT.
 Applicants at ST3 level into ENT are required to have at least 6 months experience in ENT, preferably 12 months.
 They are required to have passed the Diploma in Otolaryngology / Head and Neck Surgery before they start ST3 and it is for this reason they are recommended to undertake their ENT experience in the first year of their Core Training.
 ENT trainees can currently count their DOHNS towards part of their MRCS exam.
 Excellent ENT experience is available at core level throughout the Peninsula Hospitals.
 Trainees (including Foundation Doctors and Medical Students) requiring career guidance should feel free to contact the Training Programme Director.